yemoalakija/just-phone/README.md

 ![Clone](assets/images/github_clone_01.png)
 </details><br />

+5. `cd` `frontend` directory, run `npm install` to get the node_modules setup.
+Then navigate back to the parent directory where the backend files are to continue with the backend setups

-5. To be able to get the project to work you need to install the requirements.
+6. To be able to get the project to work you need to install the requirements.
 This can be done by using the command below:

 * ```pip install -r requirements.txt``` - This command downloads and install all required dependencies that is stated in the requirements file.
   Note: You can as well setup a virtual environment before installing the `requirements.txt` file: